 - Two letters of recommendation from an academic and/or professional reference;

-- A detailed essay or paper of no more than two pages on why the candidate should be selected for the internship, and how selection would support his or her career goals (to be completed through the online application); and
+- a detailed essay of 500 words or less on why the candidate should be selected for the fellowship and how the selection would support his or her career goals; and

-- Experience in substance abuse prevention and/or behavioral health prevention/promotion.
+- a strong interest in the substance abuse prevention and behavioral health fields.

-HOW TO APPLY: Applications will be accepted from eligible candidates from Monday, December
+Applications will be accepted from eligible candidates from Monday, May 19, 2014 through Monday,

-Applicants will be notified of their selection status on or before Tuesday, April 1, 2014.
-Selected candidates are expected to begin the Prevention Internship on Monday, April 14, 2014.
+Applicants will be notified of their selection status on or before Tuesday, August 26, 2014.
+Selected candidates are expected to begin the Prevention Fellowship Program on Monday, September 15, 2014.